OCA/website/website_sale_add_to_cart/README.rst

 1. Go to menu *Sales -> Products -> Products*
 2. Edit or create one.
 3. Within the *Sales* tab, there will be a new field named *Button Add To Cart*
-4. If you want the button add to cart visible on the website, just klik into *Published*.
+4. If you want the button add to cart visible on the website, just click into *Published*.
-    If you dont want the button add to cart visible on the website, just klik into *Not Published*
+    If you dont want the button add to cart visible on the website, just click into *Not Published*

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot